-Changes are also in store for skin care starting with your cleanser.
+Changes are also in store for your summer beauty skin care routine starting with your cleanser.
 “Come the warmer months, you’ll want to trade your creamy ones for a normal non-soap, pH-balanced cleanser or a foaming or gel cleanser if you have oily skin,” says cosmetic dermatologist and founder of SmarterSkin Dermatology Dr. Sejal Shah.
 “Creamy cleansers tend to leave a residue of emollient or occlusive ingredients on the skin, which is helpful in the winter to restore the skin barrier, but is usually not needed for most skin types as the weather warms up.”

 Heavy Moisturizer and Foundation

 As for foundation and moisturizer, you’ll want to go lightweight with both as the weather heats up.
 “Your skin still needs hydration, but a heavy moisturizer, like a creamy cleanser, may be too occlusive and clog pores leading to breakouts and, as your skin sweats more and produces more oil, a heavy foundation is more likely to clog pores and cause acne flares.”